NeodymiumPhish/NeodymiumPhish.github.io/_posts/2021-3-19-BlueTeamLabs-Malicious-PowerShell-Analysis.md

 First, we see `POwersheLL  -w hidden -ENCOD`.
 PowerShell accepts case-insensitive input, so we can ignore the random capitalization in this section, and just look at what it's telling PowerShell to do...

 `-w hidden` means to open a hidden PowerShell window (invisible to the user), and `-ENCOD` is just shorthand for `encoded`.
 PowerShell will also autocomplete flagged inputs.
 In fact, our friend could have just as easily written this as `-e` and it would have understood that the script was encoded with Base64.
-The `-e` flag means PowerShell needs to decade Base64 before executing the script, so let's pop this into CyberChef and see what we get.
+The `-e` flag means PowerShell needs to decode Base64 before executing the script, so let's pop this into CyberChef and see what we get.

 ![](images/BTLO_PowerShell_1/powershell2.png)